 - Urban Education, School Discipline Policies, Dropout Recovery, Race and Gender Equity

-Hines, D. E., & Young, J. L. (in press).
+Hines, D. E., & Young, J. (in press).
 In Fear of My Safety: Black Female Faculty Responding to Spirit-Murdering, Racism, and Healing on the Academic Plantation.
 In .
-(Ed.), The Undivided Life: Faculty of Color Bringing Our Whole Selves to the Academy. .
+(Ed.), The Undivided Life: Faculty of Color Bringing Our Whole Selves to the Academy.
+Information Age Publishing .

 Hines, D. E., Barrett, C. Boveda, M. Hollis, T. & Lindo, E. (in press).
 Racism by Another Name: Black Students, Overrepresentation, and Carcerality in Special Education, Information Age Publishing .

 Hines, D. E., King, R. & Ford, D. Y. (in press).
 Black Students in Handcuffs: Addressing Racial Disproportionality in School Discipline for Students with Dis/abilities.
 Teachers College Record.